Americans Urging Melania Trump To Move To DC, Online Petitions Surges Popularity

 As for Ms Grisham, she expressed that she was looking forward to working with the First Lady, stating that she finds Melania as a source of inspiration for many mothers and the working woman.
 She also mentioned that she had a deep sense of respect and admiration for the First lady’s commitment to the country.

-Ms Grisham also mentioned that she views her newly acquired position as an honor and that she will help promote Melania’s initiative as First Lady.
-“I look forward to helping her communicate her unifying message of kindness and empowerment.”
-She added.
+Ms. Grisham also mentioned that she views her newly acquired position as an honor and that she will help promote Melania’s initiative as First Lady.
+“I look forward to helping her communicate her unifying message of kindness and empowerment,” she added.

 According to AOL, there are some observers who have noticed that Melania Trump was rather slow in hiring staff members for her office as compared to Michelle Obama.
 However, this new step that the First Lady has taken may indicate that she will stay true to her promise of moving to the White House at the end of the school year.